-- 8. Disciplinary sanctions listed in Section A above can only be given by staff at the level stated or above. - 8.1.
-Usually, no student will be expelled for a first breach of discipline, except in cases of serious misconduct (see Annex A).
+- 8. Disciplinary sanctions listed in Section A above can only be given by staff at the level stated or above. - 8.1.Usually, no student will be expelled for a first breach of discipline, except in cases of serious misconduct (see Annex A).
 However, students may enter the performance management process at any point depending on the nature of the misconduct. - 8.2.
-For students aged under 18 years old parental consultation will be undertaken to ensure that a holistic understanding is obtained regarding the student's position both in and out of college.
-Where appropriate, parents may be invited to a meeting or requested to provide external information to assist in the review. - 8.3.
-A formal review can be held in a number of ways but where possible it will be done in person.
-The member of staff leading the review meeting will have due regard to the following: - a) That the student has had the opportunity to access a representative to accompany them in the meeting (this would ordinarily be the Tutor) - b) That any support needs for the student have been considered and met in planning the meeting. - c) That the reasons for the review are re-clarified at the beginning of the meeting to ensure a common understanding. - d) That the student has an opportunity to respond to any allegations made or concerns raised.
-If necessary, a review meeting can temporarily be adjourned to allow time to do so. - e) That the student's representative and/or parents have the opportunity to present any mitigating information, and the Student Wellbeing & Safeguarding team have been consulted on safeguarding concerns relating to the intervention. - f) That the member of staff leading the review provides a clear outcome of the review meeting to the student.
-In some cases, this outcome may be confirmed after the meeting has closed in cases where further information is sought by the member of staff leading the review meeting. - g) That the outcome of the meeting is clearly recorded in ProMonitor 8.4.
-Students will be informed by email of the outcome for each sanction listed above.
-For students aged under 18 years old the same email will also be sent to the parent and schools (where student is under 16).
+A formal review (stage 2 and stage 3) can be held in a number of ways but where possible it will be done in person.
+The member of staff leading the review meeting will have due regard to the following: - 8.3.That the student has had the opportunity to access a representative to accompany them in the meeting (this would ordinarily be the Tutor.
+If a student has an EHCP the Inclusive Learning and Support Team will be consulted before and if necessary, will accompany the student or prepare them for the meeting. - a) That any support needs for the student have been considered and met in planning the meeting. - b) That the reasons for the review are re-clarified at the beginning of the meeting to ensure a common understanding. - c) That the student has an opportunity to respond to any allegations made or concerns raised.
+If necessary, a review meeting can temporarily be adjourned to allow time to do so. - d) That the student's representative and/or parents have the opportunity to present any mitigating information, and the Student Wellbeing & Safeguarding team have been consulted on safeguarding concerns relating to the intervention. - e) That the member of staff leading the review provides a clear outcome of the review meeting to the student.
+In some cases, this outcome may be confirmed after the meeting has closed in cases where further information is sought by the member of staff leading the review meeting. - f) That the outcome of the meeting is clearly recorded in ProMonitor 8.4.Students will be informed of the outcome for each sanction/action listed above (this may be in person/virtually/by telephone).
+This will be confirmed in writing by email.
+For students aged under 18 years old/with an ECHP the same email will also be sent to the parent and schools (where student is under 16).
 The only exception to this would be where safeguarding concerns for any student would be escalated by such contact.